mestachs/blog/posts/2022-11-21-postgres-command-line.md

 The second option is like in a bash terminal : CTRL-r then start filtering by fragment you remember and cycle between matching queries with CTRL-r

-I like to keep track of queries and outputs (number of records deleted/updated,...) that I've run on a production server but sadly there's no easy way to wiretype them (the history is not a perfect solution there)
+I like to keep track of queries and outputs (number of records deleted/updated,...) that I've run on a production server but sadly there's no easy way to wiretype them (the history is not a perfect solution there).
 For the moment I copy paste them in gists/jira/text files for later reference.
 Generally some of these end up being reused and more formalised as [runbooks](https://en.wikipedia.org/wiki/Runbook).

 If you know such a tool let me know !
 (I know you can setup this server side but client would be great for me)

 ## Pager : more is less